-- 4.6.1.
+4.6.1.
 During the summer, all fish collected will be routed to raceways with the most effective shading for holding.
 Sampling efforts should be minimized, if possible, to limit handling stress on fish.
-Facility samples may be processed every other day if necessary. - 4.6.2.
+Facility samples may be processed every other day if necessary.

+- 4.6.2.
 All collected fish may be routed to sample tanks when fish numbers drop to an acceptable handling level.
 At that time, all collected fish will be handled as part of the daily sample per SMP guidelines (see Appendix J).
 To minimize handling stress, facility samples may be processed every other day.
 When large trucks are used, fish may be loaded from either raceways or labs.
 When mini or midi-tankers are used, Corps and agency Project Biologists will select the best method of transferring fish from the lab to the tankers. - 4.6.3.
 During summer trucking, if fish collection numbers begin increasing to where it appears the project will have difficulty transporting the fish with available equipment, the project shall notify the CENWW Transportation Coordinator immediately.
-The Transportation Coordinator will arrange for an additional transport vehicle if possible, joint fish transportation between two or more operating projects, or prioritize transport/bypass operations between the projects.
+The Transportation Coordinator will arrange for an additional transport vehicle if possible, joint fish transportation between two or more operating projects, or prioritize transport/bypass operations between the projects. - 4.6.4.

-- 4.6.4.
 When water temperatures are above 68°F, all personnel handling fish shall take extra care to minimize stress and other impacts on fish. - 4.6.5.
 If mortality from columnaris disease (Flavobacterium columnare) in the condition sample exceeds 10% for three consecutive days after August 17, collection for transport will end and the system will be placed in primary bypass with a condition sample taken every third day.
 The collection of fish for condition sampling will end after one 24-hour sample period, or when 100 juvenile salmonids are collected for examination.
 The FPC will be notified and FPAC will review available data for future recommendations.
-Transport will be reinitiated when all of the following criteria are met: - a.
-Collection mortality is less than 5% for two consecutive sampling periods; - b.
-Water temperature in the tailrace is below 65°F; - c.
-More than 50 fish are collected during the two consecutive daily periods. - 4.6.6.
-At Lower Monumental Dam, collection of fish for truck transport will stop when daily collection is less than 50 fish per day for 3 consecutive days.
-The facility will continue to collect fish for condition sampling through September 30.
-If collection numbers increase substantially, TMT will be notified and will determine whether to recommend resuming transport.
+Transport will be reinitiated when all following criteria are met: - a.
+Collection mortality is less than 5% for two consecutive sampling periods. - b.
+Water temperature in the tailrace is below 65°F. - c.
+More than 50 fish are collected during the two consecutive daily periods.